 - Dry mouth and nose

-- Sinus congestion – find our sinus and nasal care here
+- Sinus congestion – click to find out more about sinus and nasal care

 - Coughing due to a dry throat

 A CPAP humidifier can also address a condition known as upper airway resistance syndrome (UARS).
 This situation is essentially a combination of the symptoms outlined above.
 As your mouth and throat remain moist, the body will no longer need to produce excessive mucus levels.
 Resulting in fewer instances of coughing and sneezing.